luismp02/Spatial-Transcriptomics/PDAC/clustering/GraphST_clustering/README.md

 Note: **θ<sub>g</sub> is composed of μ<sub>g</sub> the mean vector and Σ<sub>g</sub> the covariance matrix.
 These parameters are estimated by **maximum likelihood estimation (MLE)** using the **Expectation-Maximizing (EM)** algorithm, with the E step corresponding to the calculation of the probability that y<sub>i</sub> belongs to the cluster g, and the M step that updates the parameters by maximizing the ponderate likelihood function.

-### louvain
+### Louvain

+The louvain algorithm is a hierarchical graph-based clustering method that iteratively optimizes  modularity by merging nodes. **Modularity** measures the clustering quality, such as a network with high modularity has dense connections within the different communities but sparse connections between these communities.
+Thus, a neighborhood graph is generated, where the nearest spots are linked.
+At the beginning the method considers each node as a community.
+(1) The different combinations of pairwise community fusion are explored to identify the combination that optimizes the graph modularity.
+(2) Thus, nodes that belong to the same community are grouped together to create a new graph where the communities become the nodes.
+ - **Note 1**: During the second steps, edges and loops are ponderated based on the number of edges inter and intra communities respectively.
+ - **Note 2**:

-### leiden
+### Leiden

+## Refinement

+Finally, GraphST proposes an optional method to reassign the spots to the same cluster that those of the surrounding spots within a defined radius.

 ## References

-1 - GraphST: Spatially informed clustering, integration, and deconvolution of spatial transcriptomics with GraphST, Nature communication, Yahui Long et al. 2023
+1 - GraphST: Spatially informed clustering, integration, and deconvolution of spatial transcriptomics with GraphST, Nature Communication, Yahui Long et al. 2023

+2- SCANPY: large-scale single-cell gene expression data analysis, Genome Biology, F.Alexander Wolf et al. 2018

+3 - mclust 5: clustering, classification and density estimation using Gaussian finite mixture models, The R Journal, Scrucca L et al. 2016

+4 - From Louvain to Leiden: guaranteeing weel-connected communities, Scientific Reports, V.A.Traag et al. 2019